coderifous/mxtelecom_api/README.txt

     # you include it in a class
     include mxtelecom_api

-    # then you configure it with your mxtelecom info:
+    # then you can configure it with your mxtelecom info
+    # note, this is optional, you can always just provide this in an options
+    # hash o the deliver_sms method.
     #             user name,    password,    and short code for smsfrom param
     mxtelecom_api 'bobbymcgee', 'password1', '12345'